 Visiting the Oldest Botanical Garden in Portugal

 There are plenty of green and luscious spaces in Lisbon.
 A particularly charming one to visit is the oldest botanical garden in Portugal: Jardim Botânico d’Ajuda.
-The Baroque garden used to be part of the royal palace grounds, and many of the plants were sourced from former Portuguese colonies.
+The Baroque garden used to be part of the royal palace grounds, and many of the plants come from former Portuguese colonies.

 The garden reaches its aesthetic peak in spring, when the pathways are lined with purple flowering trees.
 Moreover, the fabulous peacocks and peahen that live at the garden will be raising their adorable newborn chicks.